ArmaganAsik/ApiProjectCamp/README.md

 # ApiProjectCamp

-Bu proje, .NET eğitimi kapsamında Clean Code ve SOLID ilkelerine bağlı olarak geliştirilmiş Core tabanlı bir API projesidir. İçerisinde:
+This project was developed as a Core-based API project within the scope of .NET training, adhering to Clean Code and SOLID principles.
+It is designed as two separate layers: API and UI.
+It includes:
 - AutoMapper
 - FluentValidation
 - Swagger
 - EF Core
 - Dependency Injection
 - View Component
-- WebUI üzerinden API consume
+- API consume from the WebUI
-- Admin panel (sidebar ile)
+- Admin panel (with sidebar)
-- ChatGpt ve HuggingFace yapay zeka araçları
+- ChatGPT OpenAI and Hugging Face AI tools
 - SignalR
-- Toksik mesaj tespiti, anlık mesajlaşma
+- Toxic message detection and real-time messaging

-uygulama örnekleri mevcuttur.
-Geliştirilmeye devam etmekte olup, düzenli olarak GitHub’a pushlanmaktadır.
+Sample implementations of these features are provided.